 |Ingredients||Non-GM soybeans, wheat, salt||Processed soybeans, wheat, salt||Water, soybeans, wheat, sea salt||Soybeans, wheat, salt and water||Whole soybeans, water, sea salt, mirin (sweet rice, water, cultured rice), *organically grown||Soya bean extract, sugar, salt, colour (caramel), wheat flour, additives (E621, E211, acetic acid)||Water, soybeans, salt, wheat flour, preservative (E202)||Soybeans, wheat, water, salt||Water, salt, soybeans, sugar, wheat flour, flavour enhancers (E631, E627)||Refined sugar, water, brown sugar, glucose syrup, soy sauce (water, soybeans, salt, wheat flour)|

 If food is your passion and you live to make dinner for your loved ones, you'll want to make sure you always have the right kitchen staples on hand to cook up a storm.
-From Mediterranean to Asian and South American ingredients, we'll get your cupboards stocked!
+From Mediterranean to Asian and South American ingredients, we'll help get your cupboards stocked and have you feeling inspired.

 So the variations on soy sauces are a little more intricate than you thought, right?
-It's exciting to discover such a simple ingredient can alter so much depending on the region it's from – it means you can find the perfect match for your cuisine whether that be elegant sashimi, mouthwatering Indonesian fried rice or a delectable Chinese dish.
+It's exciting to discover such a simple ingredient can alter so much depending on the region it's from, and it means you can find the perfect match for your cuisine whether that be elegant sashimi, mouthwatering Indonesian fried rice or a delectable Chinese dish.

 Author: Melanie McPhail